• Skip to primary navigation

 Steps 1 and 2 showing lighting rosemary and putting under a glass.

-1: Carefully light the end of your rosemary sprig until it begins to smoke.
+1: Carefully light the end of your rosemary sprig.

 2: Place it on a heatproof surface or wood cutting board and cover it with a rocks glass to trap the smoke for a few minutes.